- This event has passed.

 August 23 @ 9:30 am - 12:00 pmFree

-Advocating can increase health equity in your community and make the voice of the community heard.
-Workshop attendees will learn how to communicate ideas and concerns to policymakers and how to engage them.
+Advocacy can amplify a community’s voice in an effort to increase health equity.
 This workshop will explore different forms of policy, Nevada’s state legislative process, and the differences between advocacy and lobbying.
-It will also build on participants’ experiences to help them find what will work best to make change and mobilize their networks.
+Workshop attendees will learn how to communicate ideas and concerns to policymakers, as well as ways to engage with them.
+Additionally, this workshop will build on participants’ experiences to find what will work best to mobilize change within their networks.

 - Define policy, advocacy, and lobbying in the context of the policy process